Evan Longoria Preview, Player Props: Diamondbacks vs. Dodgers

-The Arizona Diamondbacks, including Evan Longoria (.185 batting average in his past 10 games), battle starter Bobby Miller and the Los Angeles Dodgers at Dodger Stadium, Monday at 10:10 PM ET.
+The Arizona Diamondbacks, including Evan Longoria (.259 slugging percentage in past 10 games, including zero home run), take on starter Clayton Kershaw and the Los Angeles Dodgers at Dodger Stadium, Tuesday at 10:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Reds.
+He had a hitless performance in his last game (0-for-1) against the Dodgers.

 Evan Longoria Game Info & Props vs. the Dodgers